Installation and getting started

-This guide will be equally helpful to Windows, macOS, and Linux users because TrueConf client applications for these operating systems have the same features and interface.
+This guide is intended for Windows, macOS, and Linux users because TrueConf client applications for desktops are cross-platform and have the same features and UI.

 Enjoy 4K (Ultra HD) video calls and conferences with a frame rate of 60 fps